-- Choosing the right databases and the right types of articles is easy and, if you have questions, we can show you how.
+Choosing the right databases and the right types of articles is a learned skill and, if you have questions, we can show you how.

 Regardless of the type of information, the issue of credibility is paramount.
 How do we determine if information is credible?
-Credible information is highly important and asking questions of the content you read is an essential skill.
+Evaluate by asking questions as you examine the source regarding the purpose, currency, accuracy and expertise of the source.
 Check out the Evaluate Information box to see how we do it.

 Sometimes Google Scholar can help you access scholarly content.
 Be careful if you decide to use this resource.
 The guide that is hyperlinked will show you how to use Google Scholar to tap into accessible sources inside Google Scholar.